Vaseegaran9/Data-Tampering-Attack-Defense/Data-Tampering-Attack-Defense-Ecommerce/README.md

 # Data-tampering-attack-defense

+In today's digital realm, e-commerce thrives, but data security is paramount.
+Packet Tampering, exemplified by Amazon's incident, underscores the need for encryption and hashing to protect sensitive data during transmission.
 This is a project done with expressJs and stripe for payment gateway and protected through SHA 512

 * This is just a testing website through which we can perform data tampering through burp suite and a way to prevent it

 # Screenshots